nihilor/webpack-error-notification-plugin/README.md

 # ErrorNotificationPlugin

 A simple Webpack plugin to notify developers with beeps and platform native toasts about build errors.
-As soon as the build process of Webpack fails, the plugin beeps and toasts the error message.
-Developers won't miss build errors only if they're afk.
+As soon as the build process of Webpack fails or completes with errors, the plugin beeps and toasts the errors.
+Developers won't miss build errors again, unless they're afk.

 ## Installation